Tom Bevan - Chair

 Edna has been a citizen of Akron and Summit County her entire life.
 She graduated from Garfield High School and attended the University of Akron where she focused on business.
 She worked at the B. F. Goodrich Company for over 18 years in the Benefits Department.
 After its closing, she became employed in the Human Resources Department for Summit County.
 Now her position is in the Law and Insurance Risk Management Department.
 She is the Wellness Coordinator and is also involved in the Community Outreach program.

-Lisa Dean - Third Vice Chair
+Lisa Dean - Second Vice Chair

 Lisa Dean is a Partner with the Law Firm of Roderick Linton Belfance, LLP.
 Representing folks in four counties (Summit, Portage, Stark, and Medina), she is recognized in our community as a zealous and respected advocate for the rights of family members, which includes her noted work to advance the rights of same-sex marriage partners and parents.
 Lisa also currently serves as a Magistrate in Mayor Don Walter’s traffic court.